Graduate and Professional School Fair

 Guest log-in information for ESF wireless access will be provided the day of the event.

 Recruiters are responsible for unpacking and set-up of their own materials, as well as repacking and shipping after the Graduate and Professional School Fair.
-If you would like to ship your materials beforehand, they must arrive at the Career Services Office (ATTN: Casey Duffy) no later than Thursday, September 21, 2017.
+If you would like to ship your materials beforehand, they must arrive at the Career Services Office (ATTN: Casey Duffy) no later than Thursday, September 19, 2019.
 Please contact Casey Duffy ahead of time and mail your materials to the address listed below.
-You may set-up your Career Fair booth between 9 am —11 am.
+You may set-up your booth between 9 am —11 am.
 Unfortunately, you will not be able to set up the night before as the room will not be available.

-Registration includes a 6’ table chairs, parking at the Irving Avenue Garage, lunch and general advertising in our Graduate and Professional School Fair brochure.
+Registration includes a 6’ table chairs, parking, lunch and general advertising in our Graduate and Professional School Fair brochure.

 Thinking about furthering your education with a graduate or professional school?
 This series is here to help answer questions you may have and assist throughout your exploration and application process